-In wider terms, our time has seen a change in the scientific viewpoint from the continuous to the discrete.
+Our time has seen a change in the scientific viewpoint from the continuous to the discrete.
 Two mathematical developments of the twentieth century (catastrophe theory and chaos theory) have shown how discrete effects can be produced by continuous causes.
 (Perhaps their dramatic names reflect the intellectual shock of this discovery.)
 But the trend is even more widespread.

-In their book introducing a new branch of discrete mathematics (game theory), John von Neumann and Oskar Morgenstern [23] wrote:
+In their book introducing a new branch of discrete mathematics (game theory), John von Neumann and Oskar Morgenstern [31] wrote: